The following suggestions are guidelines for clubs in the county that have juniors attending.

 A Welfare Officer.

 This person must have a valid DBS certificate and must have attended a Badminton England approved safeguarding course.
-Although it is not essential that the welfare officer belongs to the club it generally helps as it is good practice to offer "time to listen" on club nights to the younger players should they need it.
+Although it is not essential that the welfare officer belongs to the club it generally helps as it is good practice to offer "time to listen" on club nights to the members should they need it.

 The club coach, (should your club have one) must be a different person to the Welfare Officer!